 If you invest, how much would you actually earn from FMETF?

 There are two ways to see how much you can earn from FMETF.
 One is to look at the actual historical data and see how much your money would grow.
 Of course, these figures already happened in the past.
 There’s really nothing that you and I can do about them.
 Besides, past performance does not guarantee future returns.
-So I have created a separate article for future forecasts of FMETF return on investment.

 - The management fee of 0.50% is computed into the FMETF net asset value per share (NAVPS), so it’s not included in calculation in the table below.